creamakerspace/website/content/equipment/heat-press.md

 1. Close the heat press and apply pressure and heat for the recommended time (usually around 40-75 seconds)
 1. Open the heat press and carefully remove the transfer paper, revealing the transferred design on the garment
 1. Allow the garment to cool for a few minutes before handling.

+### DTF Transfer to any fabric
+1. Print the sublimation design using sublimation ink and DTF film.
+Remember to mirror the design so that it will be correctly positioned on the plate when transferred.
+1. Immediately after printing, coat the material in DTF powder.
+Shake off excess powder that doesn't stick to film.
+1. Heat up the heat press to 400°F
+1. Place DTF powder coated film under onto the lower platen of the heat press, but do NOT press down the heat press.
+You are effectively baking under the heat.
+1. Monitor the film and powder.
+It should take approximately 90-120s for the powder to crystalize.
+Remove film once curing is complete.
+The cured film may be used immediately or stored.
+1. To use a cured DTF adhesive, heat up the heat press to 325°F.
+1. Use heat-resistant tape to place the DTF adhesive onto the garment, with the printed side facing the garment
+1. Place a Teflon sheet under the fabric layer being transferred to and on top of the design prevent smudging and color bleeding
+1. Close the heat press and apply pressure and heat for the recommended time (usually around 10-20 seconds)
+1. Open the heat press and carefully remove the fabric WITHOUT removing the DTF adhesive.
+1. Wait for the fabric to cool (e.g. 5 minutes), then carefully peel the DTF adhesive revealing the transferred design.

 ## References